Asquera/elasticsearch-workshop-book/src/ilm/deletion.md

 Follow these steps to run the excercise

 * ✅ start Elasticsearch
-* ✅ create at least 3 daily indices with a date based suffix, e.g. `logstash-2021.01.05`, `logstash-2021.01.04`, etc., in order to see the effect it's recommended to use current dates
+* ✅ create at least 3 daily indices with a date based suffix, e.g. `logstash-2021.01.05`, `logstash-2021.01.04`, etc., in order to see the effect it's recommended to use current dates (see the [Create Index API](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html))
 * ✅ create a `config.yml` (see [Configuration section](curator.html#configuration))
 * ✅ create a `action.yml` that uses the [delete_indices](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/delete_indices.html) action to delete indices older than `2` days
 * ✅ run `curator` command line tool with `--dry-mode`, check the output for actions